SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

 Insurance companies use multiple inputs including individual/enterprise history, market conditions, competitor analysis, previous claims, local demographics, weather conditions, regional traffic data and other external/internal sources to identify the risk category of a potential customer.
 These inputs can come from multiple sources at very different intervals.

-Let’s deploy a scenario in which we use historic data to create ML models on Spark, and as new requests come in from Insurance users or the agents, we evaluate the users in **real time** and predict whether they are likely to be in a crash and how much would their next claim be, if they’re likely to be in a crash.
+Let’s deploy a scenario in which we use historic data to create ML models on Spark.
+Then, we use Kafka to stream real-time requests from Insurance users or the agents.
+As new requests come in, we evaluate the users and predict in _**real time**_ whether they are likely to be in a crash and how much would their next claim be, if they’re likely to be in a crash.

 ## Architecture

-The architetcure we're deploying today is
+The architecture we're deploying today is
 </br>
 </br>
 ![Architecture](https://raw.githubusercontent.com/SindhuRaghvan/HDInsight-Insurance-RealtimeML/master/images/Final_Architecture.svg)